It’s bikini season again, and this year the trend to be thin is more pronounced than ever.

 Christy Turlington explains to Elle magazine.
 “Advertising is so manipulative,” she says.
 “There’s not one picture in magazines today that’s not airbrushed.”

-“It’s funny,” Turlington continues, “when women see pictures of models in fashion magazines and say, ‘I can never look like that,’ what they don’t realise is that no one can look that good without the help of a computer.”
+“It’s funny,” Turlington continues, “when women see pictures of models in fashion magazines and say, ‘I can never look like that,’ what they don’t realize is that no one can look that good without the help of a computer.”

 Beyond that, there are about 100-300 professional photographs taken for each published image you see.
 They are taken from the absolute best angle, in perfect lighting, with the clothes pinned just-so.